Registration Rules and Rights of Local Observer Organizations

-A registered local observer organization shall submit the application no later than 5th day before polling day to the secretary of relevant DEC for observers’ registration at election commissions based on the procedure defined by the CEC; the latter should indicate that a list of observers comply with the requirements defined by the 4 paragraph of article 39 of the organic law of Georgia “Election Code of Georgia” as well as the list of observers appointed at CEC, DEC, and PEC as an annex (surname, name, place of registration and ID number of Georgian citizen) and copy of ID number of Georgian citizen, in electronic form - excel format (through CD or in any other electronic means) and copies of ID card or passport of Georgian citizen.
-(Order №297/2016 of 14 July 2016 of the Central Election Commission of Georgia on determining the electronic form of annex to the application of appointment observers by the local observer organization).
+A registered local observer organization shall submit the application no later than 5th day (October 26 – 18:00 PM) before polling day to the secretary of relevant DEC for observers’ registration at election commissions based on the procedure defined by the CEC; the latter should indicate that a list observers comply with the requirements defined by the 4 paragraph of article 39 of the organic law of Georgia “Election Code of Georgia” as well as the list of observers appointed at CEC, DEC, and PEC as an annex (surname, name, place of registration and ID number of Georgian citizen) and copy of ID number of Georgian citizen, in electronic form - excel format (through CD or in any other electronic means) and copies of ID card or passport of Georgian citizen.
+(Ordinance №297/2016 dated on 14 July 2016 of the Central Election Commission of Georgia on determining the electronic form of annex to the application of appointment observers by the local observer organization).

 Registered local observer organizations may appoint their observers through electronic means, in online mode, in the Election Process Management System (EPMS) administered by the election administration.